influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 InfluxDB single node instances are fully open source and offer no redundancy.
 If the server is unavailable, writes and queries immediately fail.

 Multiple nodes (cluster) of InfluxDB requires InfluxDB Enterprise.
 A cluster offers high-availability and redundancy.
-Multiple copies of data are distributed across multiple servers, and the loss of any one server doesn't significantly impact the cluster.
+Multiple copies of data are distributed across multiple servers, so the loss of one server doesn't significantly impact the cluster.

 If your performance requirements fall into the [moderate](#general-hardware-guidelines-for-a-single-node) or [low load](#general-hardware-guidelines-for-a-single-node) ranges, you can likely use a single node instance of InfluxDB.